 IDEA Faculty Guide

 The IDEA course evaluation process “cycle” consists of four steps, which are mapped out below along with accompanying resources.
+The guide notes the points at which faculty members are requested to take particular actions.

 Step 1: Plan